Loading, please wait...

 Can this be considered a DIY project?
 There are websites and even roofing vendors that insist metal roofing can be a DIY project for an "experienced homeowner", but it is not a simple or short term project and most homeowners hire a roofing contractor to install them.

 The average prices for this project would include:

 (1,700 sq.ft. roof)

-Cost to have metal roofing installed may vary depending on the state or city.
+Cost to have metal roofing installed varies greatly by region.
 Get free estimates from roofers in your city.